-The Education, Employment and Training (EET) Service provides statutory EET support for young people, access to information, activities and opportunities, promotes safer use of social media and provides delivery of Oxfordshire's National Citizen Service.
+The Education, Employment and Training (EET) Service provides statutory EET support for young people, access to information, activities and opportunities and promotes safer use of social media.

-- Casework for young people who are Not in Education, Employment nor Training (NEET) to support them into jobs, further education, apprenticeships or other training.
-Referrals for casework can come from tracking, other internal services, external services and organisations.
-Young people and their parents/carers may also self-refer directly on the oxme.info website or contact us via our enquiry form
+Referrals for one-to-one casework can come from our tracking and support calls, other internal services, external services and organisations.
+Young people and their parents/carers may also self-refer directly via the oxme.info website or contact us via our enquiry form

-- Digital Safeguarding provides the OXME website with content appropriate for young people.
-Supporting colleagues in their work related use of social media, delivering e-safety information, training and advice.
-Also provides links to the Oxfordshire Safeguarding Children Board and the Practitioners Toolkit to support all those working with families to access appropriate materials and resources.
+Digital Safeguarding provides the OXME website with content appropriate for young people.
+Supporting colleagues in their work-related use of social media, delivering e-safety information, training and advice.
+It also links the Oxfordshire Safeguarding Children Board and the Practitioners Toolkit to support all those working with families to access appropriate materials and resources.